 It can take scientists more than a decade to develop a promising compound into an approved drug for patients.
 Repurposing existing drugs for new uses can potentially speed up the drug development process.
-NCATS’ drug repurposing programs support research at NIH and beyond to improve drug repurposing, including projects focused on COVID‑19.
+NCATS’ drug repurposing programs support research at NIH and beyond to improve drug repurposing, including for projects focused on COVID‑19.
 Scientists can collaborate with NCATS to use its drug repurposing resources, including assay and compound libraries.
-In addition to creating a COVID-19-focused collection of known or suspected anti-infectious agents, NCATS scientists have built a new data portal that the biomedical research community can use to access SARS-CoV-2 assay and screening data to inform and accelerate their own projects.
-Visit the Open Science Data Portal.

 Tissue Chips to Test the Safety and Efficacy of Antiviral Therapies

-Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic — despite promising preclinical studies in animal and cell models.
+Approximately 30 percent of promising medications fail in human clinical trials because they are determined to be toxic despite promising preclinical studies in animal and cell models.
 Tissue chips — small, 3D bioengineered devices that model human organs — could improve drug testing and development by allowing scientists to predict more accurately how safe and effective drugs are before they are tested in people.
-Researchers are starting to investigate whether tissue chips could help speed up the development of COVID‑19 treatments.
-For example, a research team — supported in part by NCATS — that developed a lung-on-a-chip to study influenza infection and its use for drug screening has been able to rapidly pivot to testing existing antiviral therapies for their potential to treat COVID‑19.
+Researchers are investigating whether tissue chips could help speed up the development of COVID‑19 treatments.
+For example, an NCATS-supported research team that developed a lung-on-a-chip to study and treat influenza infection used it to test existing antiviral therapies for their potential to treat COVID‑19.

 Innovating Solutions to Speed Diagnostics and Treatments

-The NCATS Clinical and Translational Science Awards (CTSA) Program exists to support a network of academic research institutions in their development of innovative solutions, including diagnostics and treatments, and CTSA hub institutions have quickly harnessed their expertise and resources to address this public health emergency.
+The NCATS Clinical and Translational Science Awards (CTSA) Program exists to support a network of academic research institutions in their development of innovative solutions, including diagnostics and treatments, and CTSA Program hub institutions quickly harnessed their expertise and resources to address this public health emergency.
 The University of Rochester CTSA Program hub is one example.
-It is rapidly adapting previous research to develop a potential diagnostic test that would require just a few drops of blood to detect the fast-spreading COVID‑19 virus.
-The current research grew out of a past project in which a finger-stick test was developed that can detect immunity to more than 50 strains of the flu from just a few drops of blood.
-Read more about this research.
+In April 2020, it rapidly adapted previous research to develop a potential diagnostic test that would require just a few drops of blood to detect the fast-spreading COVID‑19 virus.
+This research grew out of a past project in which a finger-stick test was developed that can detect immunity to more than 50 strains of the flu from just a few drops of blood.